|

 (Centre Beaubourg)

-The weirdly inside-out Pompidou Centre (or Beaubourg),
+The weirdly inside-out Pompidou Centre (also

-although itself a ridiculous, dated-looking monstrosity, houses the
+although itself arguably a ridiculous, dated-looking

 city's leading collection of late 20th/21st-century art and has